On this page you will find general information about MIDI and how the manikk modules are using MIDI.

 The cable-based connector can be used directly.
 You can of course change this connector to a chassis-variant, or vice versa, if you want.

-The OUTBREAK and the MIDI dongle comes with one internal MIDI cable- 3 position female header to a 5 pol female DIN MIDI connector.
-Note that the pinout of the pinstrips for the outbreak and dongle differs.
+The OUTBREAK come with one internal MIDI cable- 3 position female header to a 5 pol female DIN MIDI connector.

 You can also use a manikk Otto Passive Stereo module as your single MIDI-TRS module with up to 8 MIDI-TRS jacks.
 Read more below.

 Here is a list with connectors, suppliers and article numbers, if you want to change the connector or buy more:

 The manikk main strategy is to have one MIDI-connector to many modules.

 This single MIDI input connector can be a chassis connector mounted on the backside of the case or on a blind front panel.
 It can also be a female cable-based variant as described above.
 It can also be the manikk Otto Passive Stereo module that have 8 stere jacks that can be used as MIDI TRS connectors.

 manikk MIDI THRU and manikk Otto MIDI have optocoupler onboard and buffers the MIDI input signal to multiple outputs.
 These outputs can be connected to other MIDI gear or internally to manikk MIDI enabled modules via the pinstrips on the backside.